 The Graduate School of Engineering and Computer Science offers a Master of Science in Engineering (M.S.E.) degree with specializations in computer engineering, electrical engineering, engineering management, mechanical engineering, and software engineering.
 Undergraduates who are considering the M.S.E. should attain an undergraduate engineering degree from an ABET-accredited institution.
 Some consideration will be given to students with backgrounds from computer science, physics, or related fields.
-For more information about the Graduate School of Engineering and Computer Science, contact Mary Ann Brown at (405) 425-5579 or at maryann.brown@oc.edu.
+For more information about the Graduate School of Engineering and Computer Science, email graduateprograms@oc.edu.